Department Policies and Documents

 Annual Meetings and Reports

 The UConn Department of Psychological Sciences is actively concerned for the safety of all faculty, staff, and students.
 Safety is best achieved when members of the department community work together to promote a safe environment.
 The following provides guidelines for access to psychological sciences buildings (Bousfield, Arjona, and Whetten).

 Bousfield Psychology Building

 Bousfield rooms A105 and A106 are overseen by the Office of the Registrar.
-To reserve either of these rooms, please fill out a room reservation request form to notify the front office staff.
-Additionally, you can email the Registrar regarding scheduling to request A105 or A106.
+To reserve either of these rooms or any registrar-controlled space please email registrar email firstname.lastname@example.org

 For additional assistance or questions regarding the reservations of rooms, please contact email@example.com.

 Rooms, Schedulers, and Specifications

 |Psychological Sciences||BOUS 109||Seminar||Tech-Ready||25|